Skip to Main Content

 Writing and Rhetoric II

-Humanities Category (2 courses required; One from Group One and One from Group Two.)
+Humanities Category (2 courses required; one of which must be from Group One)

 Humanities courses afford students the ability to think critically through the mastering of subjects concerned with human culture, especially literature, history, art, music, and philosophy.